jtheisen/moldinium/readme.md

 ```

 Note that we assume that this is the interface to create a type from,
 ie. the *moldinium type".
-Of course a base interface can declare the
+Of course, a base interface can declare the
 `Unimplemented` property and a derived interface can still have a class
 type created if it implements this property.

 ## A new language?

 One could interpret this new style of coding as being a "new language"
-that has been "discovered within C#", somwehat like JSON was
+that has been "discovered within C#", somewhat like JSON was
 discovered within JavaScript.
 The analogy isn't perfect as JSON
 throws away the vast majority of JavaScript whereas this new language
 throws away only a very small part (the classes and their constructors).

-I couldn't think of a great name name yet.
+I couldn't think of a great name yet.
 Contenders are "c minus"
-(which may already been taken) and "calm c".
+(which may already be taken) and "calm c".

 The "new language" perspective gives some justification for breaking the
 C# style guide of naming interfaces only with a prefixed "I".
 Instead,
 we're prefixing interfaces with an "I" if they still play the role
 of interfaces.
-If they play the role of concrete types, the lose the "I".
+If they play the role of concrete types, they lose the "I".

 ## Outlook